Matt-roki/strapi-plugin-custom-components/README.md

-# Strapi plugin button-preview
+# Strapi plugin custom components

-A quick description of button-preview.
+A quick description of custom components.